Card-first spend management

 Context

-I led the design of Factorial's card-first expense management MVP.
-The product replaced an earlier, document-based approach where receipts lived in a folder and approvals lived in a spreadsheet.
+I designed Factorial's first expense card product.
+Before it, receipts lived in a folder and approvals lived in a spreadsheet.

 The problem

-Three patterns kept showing up in interviews and lost-deal reviews.
+Three things kept coming up in interviews and in reviews of lost sales.

-Low trust in card-based expenses.
-Many SMB customers preferred manual expense claims because that was the system they understood, even when it was slower.
+Low trust in cards.
+A lot of small business customers preferred submitting expenses by hand because that was the system they knew, even if it was slower.

-Manual, time-consuming processes.
-Document upload, data entry, and receipt storage on every transaction.
+Too much manual work.
+Document upload, data entry, receipt storage on every single transaction.

-Competitive gap.
-Spendesk, Pleo, and Payhawk had card-based automation.
-Without it, we lost annual conversations.
+Falling behind competitors.
+Spendesk, Pleo, and Payhawk already had card-based automation.
+Without it, we were losing yearly contracts.

 Process

-I ran a competitive audit against Pleo, Payhawk, OKTicket, Spendesk, Revolut Business, and Captio.
-We reviewed closed-lost deals and churn reasons against MRR, and we assessed card providers based on what the competitors trusted.
+I studied Pleo, Payhawk, OKTicket, Spendesk, Revolut Business, and Captio to understand what worked.
+We mapped lost sales and reasons people left against revenue, then picked a card provider based on who the competitors trusted.

 What we built

 Cards list.
-List view for managers (audit and oversight), grid view for employees (recognition).
+List view for managers (review and oversight), grid view for employees (quick access).

 Card detail.
-Card preview, balance, and controls on one screen.
+Preview, balance, and controls on one screen.

 Transactions.
 Real-time spend visibility per card.